Kotpes/currency-converter/README.md

 # What is this
-Simple proof-of-concept React app that offers simple conversion between EUR,GBP and USD.
-App uses latest exchanges rated (provided by http://openexchangerates.org API)
+Simple proof-of-concept React app that offers simple conversion between EUR, GBP and USD.
+App uses latest exchanges rates provided by http://openexchangerates.org API

 ## Prerequesits
 - [Yarn](https://yarnpkg.com) dependency manager
+- I'm using free account on openexchangerates.org, so `.env` has `APP_ID` var included.
+Otherwise, it should be in `.gitignore`

 ## Tech stack